Elitefts SS Yoke Bar Review

 Christmas came a bit early this year, despite how late this post is but the holidays are a busy time.
 The one product that we both agreed was missing from our home gym was some sort of safety squat bar.
 I would always browse these bars online but never pulled the trigger or really wanted to until embarking on successfully implementing conjugate training.
 Now, whether or not you want to use specialty bars, this is a must have.
 Jillian was lucky enough to get this thing on sale for around 300.00 for the holidays.
 At that price it’s a no brainer.
 In around a week the bar was at our doorstep in this fine package

 There is pretty much no assembly with the exception of screwing in the handles.
-I wouldn’t really count that as assembly because it takes as much brain power as loading a bar with weight.
-If you can’t handle that you are in the wrong place to begin with.
-Speaking of brain power, the bar weights about 20lbs more than a standard barbell.
-It takes a bit to get used to, however if you just stop caring about bar weight and what a SS Yoke squat is equivalent to in regards to your regular squat then it isn’t an issue.
+I wouldn’t really count that as the assembly because it takes as much brain power as loading a bar with weight.
+If you can’t handle that you are in the wrong place, to begin with.
+Speaking of brain power, the bar weighs about 20lbs more than a standard barbell.
+It takes a bit to get used to however if you just stop caring about bar weight and what an SS Yoke squat is equivalent to in regards to your regular squat then it isn’t an issue.
 If you really care then at 20lbs to the normal bar weight when you load plates.

 Home Gym Addict Review of the SS Yoke Bar